DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 ---
 title: Get international qualified teacher status (iQTS)
 description: |-
- International qualified teacher status (iQTS) is a new teaching qualification backed by England’s Department for Education (DfE). iQTS is equivalent to English qualified teacher status (QTS).
-You can train where you live and work.
+ Get international qualified teacher status (iQTS) from anywhere in the world, a teaching qualification backed by England’s Department for Education (DfE).
 related_content:
     What is QTS? : "/what-is-qts"
     A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"